TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 `Response` object.
 This is done in the :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController` by the call :php:`$body->write($this->view->render())`.

+.. todo: Again, let's mention that the user has to do that.

 Our journey slowly comes to an end.
 The *request* has been fully answered by a corresponding action.
 The `Response` object carries the completely generated